1871fotc/fotc/docs/bios/index.md

         - Where a Grave number is unknown, a placeholder value of "gg" is used.
         - Learn more about **[finding graves at Toowong Cemetery](../cemetery/finding-graves.md)**.
-    - The Last Name links to the Biography and, if available, includes:
+    - The Last Name links to the person's Biography which may include information beyond what is shown in the self-guided walk.

-        - the text from the self-guided walk
-        - a photo of the headstone
-        - additional photos and stories
-        - links to references

 ### Index